FLRAA Special User Evaluation

-REDSTONE ARSENAL, Ala. – Army aviators, industry partners, and members of the Future Long-Range Assault Aircraft (FLRAA) team meet to outline simulated mission scenarios, April 15, 2025.
-The collaborative effort aims to refine the FLRAA’s design based on real-world operational needs.
-(Photo by Morgan Pattillo)
+REDSTONE ARSENAL, Ala. – Army aviators participate in a simulated operational environment during a Special User Evaluation (SUE) for the Future Long-Range Assault Aircraft (FLRAA) program, April 14-18, 2025.
+The event gathered critical Soldier feedback to inform the aircraft’s design and ensure its effectiveness on the battlefield.
+(Morgan Pattillo)

 |Date Taken: